Rolando Mandragora

-Rolando Mandragora (/it/; born 29 June 1997) is an Italian professional footballer who plays as a defensive midfielder for club Fiorentina.
+Rolando Mandragora (/it/; born 29 June 1997) is an Italian professional footballer who plays as a defensive midfielder for club Torino.

 He began his professional career at Genoa, making five Serie A appearances and playing more frequently on loan at Pescara in Serie B. In 2016 he joined Juventus, where he made a sole appearance and was loaned a year later to Crotone, where he played regularly.
 He signed for Udinese in 2018.
 He rejoined Juventus in October 2020 and was immediately loaned back to Udinese.

 Mandragora represented Italy at every age group from under-17 to under-21.
 He made his senior international debut in June 2018.

 Club career

 Early career

 Mandragora is a native of the Naples quartiere of Scampia.
 His father ran the local football school established by Paolo and Fabio Cannavaro.
 Mandragora was scouted by Serie A clubs while at Mariano Keller and joined the youth sector of Genoa at age fourteen.

 He made his Serie A debut on 29 October 2014 against Juventus in a 1–0 home win.
 He played the first 69 minutes of the game, before being substituted by Juraj Kucka.